buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_1_Call_Candy_Machine_From_App.md

     candyMachine.data.goLiveDate.toNumber() > new Date().getTime() / 1000);
 ```

 When we do `fetch` here, we're **actually hitting the Solana Devnet** to retrieve this data.
-It's looks a lot like we're hitting an API, but, we're actually hitting the blockchain!
+It looks a lot like we're hitting an API, but, we're actually hitting the blockchain!

 ### 🧠 **Render the CandyMachine component.**